Truck driver injured in Douglas County

-Illinois State Police said Dyrel Pierce, 24, of Cape Girardeau, was driving north on Interstate 57 about two miles south of Tuscola at 5:52 a.m. when he veered off the road and hit a guardrail on the west side of the road.
+Illinois State Police said Dyrel Pierce, 24, of Cape Girardeau was driving north on Interstate 57 about 2 miles south of Tuscola at 5:52 a.m. when he veered off the road and hit a guardrail on the west side of the road.

-The truck-tractor combination then went into a ditch to the east and jack-knifed.
+The semitrailer then went into a ditch to the east and jack-knifed.

 Pierce was taken to a local hospital with injuries and ticketed for driving too fast for conditions and operating an uninsured vehicle.